eijikominami/cloudfront-signed-cookie-generator/README.md

 | Api      | getcookie             | No Change | awscloudformation |
 | Secret   | signedcookie          | No Change | awscloudformation |
 ```

+The `` Secret`` category is a custom resource unique to this application.

 ## Deploy with the AWS Amplify Console